 The LCWG is building on the expertise of specialists in multiple disciplines who collaborate internally and with investigators from other programs and institutions to share services and resources in order to advance research on lung cancer.

-Leader and contact person: Elizaveta Benevolenskaya, PhD
+Leader and contact: Elizaveta Benevolenskaya, PhD

-Meetings: Monthly, 2nd Mondays at 11 a.m.
+Meetings: Monthly, 2nd Monday at 11 a.m.

 Tumor Microenvironment (TME) Working Group